robotraconteur/robotraconteur/docs/cpp/ccp_cmake_generate_thunk.md

 If present, a "master header" file with the default name `robotraconteur_generated.h` is generated.
 This file can be included to automatically include all generated header files, and to define `ROBOTRACONTEUR_SERVICE_TYPES` for use with RobotRaconteurNodeSetup in C++.

+`AUTO_IMPORT`

+If present, `RobotRaconteurGen` will search the current directory working and the include path and automatically load service definition files that are imported byt not specified on the command line.

 `OUTDIR`

 Specify the output directory for generated files.
 Default is `CMAKE_CURRENT_BINARY_DIR`.
 Directory must exist.